Authentication and access control

 To prevent lockouts, account admins can set up emergency access for up to 20 users.
 These users can sign into Databricks using a password and multi-factor authentication (MFA).
 See Emergency access to prevent lockouts.

-You can use SCIM, or System for Cross-domain Identity Management, an open standard that allows you to automate user provisioning, to sync users and groups automatically from your identity provider to your Databricks account.
-SCIM streamlines onboarding a new employee or team by using your identity provider to create users and groups in Databricks and give them the proper level of access.
-When a user leaves your organization or no longer needs access to Databricks, admins can terminate the user in your identity provider, and that user’s account is also removed from Databricks.
-This ensures a consistent offboarding process and prevents unauthorized users from accessing sensitive data.
+You can sync users and groups automatically from your identity provider to your Databricks account using SCIM.
+SCIM is an open standard that allows you to automate user provisioning.
+SCIM enables a consistent onboarding and offboarding process.
+It uses your identity provider to create users and groups in Databricks and give them the proper level of access.
+When a user leaves your organization or no longer needs access to Databricks, admins can remove the user from your identity provider, and that user is deactivated in Databricks.
+This prevents unauthorized users from accessing sensitive data.
 For more information, see Sync users and groups from your identity provider.

 Secure API authentication with OAuth